This post is sponsored by MyBite Vitamins, whose mission is to help your body, mind and taste buds feel healthy and happy.

 2. Get your daily dose of vitamin C. We all know moms don’t have time to get sick!
 Try 15 of the best vitamin C recipes to stave off colds and keep you in tip-top shape.

-6. Make time for self-care.
+7. Make time for self-care.
 Moms tend to lose themselves in raising kids and family obligations.
-Try to carve out even a few minutes each day to do something you enjoy––get a pedicure or frozen yogurt, write in a gratitude journal, watch your favorite TV show.
-You do you at least once a day!
+Try to carve out even a few minutes each day to do something you enjoy––get a pedicure or frozen yogurt, write in a gratitude journal, watch your favorite TV show or treat yourself to a bite of chocolatey goodness in the form of a MyBite vitamin.
+Their Women’s Multivitamin is a small indulgence of chocolate, caramel and peanuts you can treat yourself to every day.
+And with only 25 calories and 3 grams of sugar per bite, MyBite Vitamins is the perfect habit to integrate into your daily self-care routine.

 photo: rawpixel.com via Pexels